Research Agenda

 Virtue EthicsDevelopmental PsychologySocial PsychologyEducational Theories

-My PhD project, titled “Well-being and Character Education: Developing a Multiculturally Sensitive Neo-Aristotelian Character Education Framework”, bridges virtue ethics, developmental psychology, social psychology, and educational theories.
+This project, titled 'Well-being and Character Education: Developing a Multiculturally Sensitive Neo-Aristotelian Character Education Framework,' bridges virtue ethics, developmental psychology, social psychology, and educational theories.

 2026European Journal of Teacher Education